 Presumably it's still the case, then, that if a "Black" woman in Europe had a child through normal reproductive methods whose father was "White," the child would be considered "Black," and if a "White" woman had a child with a "Black" man that way, that child would also be considered "Black."
 (The comments below that article bear this out--notice how many people there were initially shocked by the headline.)

 Such bizarre differences would seem to expose the absurdity of the whole notion of "race," and one might hope that we're moving beyond such double standards.
 However, despite the inclusion of a new check-box on the most recent (2000) U.S. Census, which for the first time allowed people to declare themselves biracial or multiracial, the tenacious grip of traditional racial categories remains strong.
-This racial conundrum also determines how we label and perceive the man who seems likely to be our next president, Barack Obama.
+This racial conundrum also determines how we label and perceive our president, Barack Obama.

 Obama's parents were a white woman from Kansas and a black man born in Kenya.
-He may well have checked the multiracial box on the 2000 census, but in the eyes of America, and no doubt the world, he would still be America's first "black" president.
-A label that we almost never hear for him is the accurate one, America's first potential "biracial" president.
+He may well have checked the multiracial box on the 2000 census, but in the eyes of America, and no doubt the world, he is still America's first "black" president.
+A label that we almost never hear for him is the biologically accurate one, America's first "biracial" president.

 Obama's mother is white, but we usually consider him black, especially because he looks black.
 But if his mother were black and his father white, we would still consider him a "black man," whether he looked black or white.
-We perceive our possible future leader through the lens of this double standard because it's still the case that white women can have black babies, but black women can't have white ones.
+We perceive our leader through the lens of this double standard because it's still the case that white women can have "black" babies, but black women can't have "white" ones.